 Answer: While a phrase like "Just do it!“ may seem simple and bold, the task of "getting healthy“ can seem monumental, especially when trying and failing for many years.
 It’s normal to feel overwhelmed at such a great task.
 However, instead of focusing on the goal of "getting healthy“ try something different.
 Focus on setting up your environment to make it easier to eat healthy, exercise, and go to bed on time.
 For example, spending some time to set up your kitchen for efficiency, putting your exercise clothes in your gym bag with a full water bottle, and making your bedroom dark and comfortable are some beginning steps you can take on the journey towards "Just do it".
-Understand that it can often take several months or even years for new patterns and habits to develop and really take hold.
+Understand that it can often take several months or even years for new patterns to emerge.
 However, an efficient environment makes this process much, much easier while conserving your much-needed willpower.
 Sometimes people do make changes drastically, but those cases are exceptions not expectations to mimic.

 Question: How do I improve my posture?